kexinhuang12345/DeepPurpose/README.md

 ```

 ## Contact
-Please contact kexinhuang@hsph.harvard.edu for help or submit an issue.
+Please contact kexinhuang@hsph.harvard.edu or tfu42@gatech.edu for help or submit an issue.